RiturajGhosh/Natwest-Sender-Service/README.md

     "AccountForm" : "234klj"
 }
 It will use kafka also to send the transaction data.
-Test.